tristanic/isolde/isolde/docs/source/gui/getting_started.rst

         \.. as is this dangling C-terminus

+      Additionally, for all protein residues other than proline, sidechain truncations to CA, CB, CG or CD are allowed.

       The most convenient way to add hydrogens (in a manner that follows the above rules) is by using the ChimeraX `addh`` command.
 Type ``usage addh`` in the ChimeraX command line for complete instructions, but in most cases